New music coming soon!

 Jody, will release his debut, "Close to the Sun" on August 26, 2008.
 The 12 song album bridges the gap between the atmospherics of The Belltower and the guitar driven power pop of Fountains of Wayne.
 His premiere solo effort was co-produced by Porter himself, Michael Tudor and Gordon Raphael (The Strokes, Regina Spector).

-Click here to read the official press release and to sample tracks from Close To The Sun.
+Click here to read the liner notes and to sample tracks from Close To The Sun.